workgiter/kube-app/README.md

 & minikube -p minikube docker-env | Invoke-Expression

-##navigate to inside the /kube-app directory
+##navigate to inside your /kube-app directory

 ##build the docker images for each part of the app